 If you have not completed the enrollment process with the Philadelphia Youth Network by the time of these interviews, you will not be able to participate in the second round of interviews for the “Summer in the City” program with the City of Philadelphia municipal government.

-Applicants will be notified of their selection to the internship by mid June 2013.
+Applicants will be notified of their selection to the internship by late June 2016.

 Philadelphia, PA 19106